Flag of Canada: Sovereign's Flag

+The Sovereign's Flag for Canada derives its design from the coat of arms of Canada, constituting a banner of arms.
+However the Sovereign's Flag is formally used to represent the presence of the Canadian sovereign, rather than serve as a national flag.

+Flags of nations in Canada

 In Quebec, the provincial flag (a white cross on a field of blue with four fleurs-de-lis) can be considered a national flag along with the Maple Leaf flag, as is the Acadian flag in the Acadian regions of the Maritime provinces.
 Public display of Canadian flags is rare in Quebec, with most Quebecers preferring to fly the flag of Quebec instead.
 Display of the flag is also contentious, with the Quebec provincial government ordering that the Quebec flag be given seniority over the Canadian one in the province, and many Quebec government facilities, such as the Quebec City Hall, the headquarters of the Sûreté du Québec and SAAQ, and the Quebec Parliament, refusing to fly the Canadian flag at all.